yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 Helixer produces a single output dataset: a GFF3 file.
 The GFF3 format is a standard bioinformatics format for storing genome annotations.
 Each row describes a genomic entity, with columns detailing its identifier, location, score and other attributes.

 ## By Braker3

-We now have the following required inputs:
+We have the following required inputs:

 - A masked genome in FASTA format
 - RNAseq sequence alignments in BAM format